What is a Disability?

 Applicable Laws

-- the Americans with Disabilities Act (ADA) and its amendments
+- The Americans with Disabilities Act (ADA) and its amendments

 - Section 504 of the Rehabilitation Act of 1973